About Me

 # Blog Posts

-## The Document AI Landscape
+## Multimodal Models and Document AI

 A series of posts in which I dig deep into the current state of document AI: summarizing model releases, datasets, interesting papers, and running a few experiments of my own.